-Amblyopia, or lazy eye, occurs when one eye becomes weaker than the other during childhood.
+Amblyopia or lazy eye occurs when one eye becomes weaker than the other in childhood.
 Initially screening is important because treatment is more effective when started earlier.
 Amblyopia is the most common reason for vision loss in kiddies, affecting 2 to 4 of children through the age of 15 years.

-A child might be more likely to have a Ambluopia if they
+A child might be more likely to have a Amblyopia if they

 • Have a generic history of Amblyopia or other eye conditions

 • Trouble telling how near or far off something is( depth perception)